Yairo Muñoz: Boston Red Sox

 On March 24, 2020, Muñoz was signed to a minor league contract by the Boston Red Sox; he was subsequently a non-roster invitee to spring training.
 His contract was selected on August 31, and he made his first appearance with the Red Sox on September 1, against the Atlanta Braves.
 Muñoz was placed on the 10-day injured list on September 19 with a low back strain.
 Overall with the 2020 Red Sox, Muñoz appeared in 12 games, batting .333 with one home run and four RBIs.

 On December 7, 2020, Muñoz was outrighted off of the 40-man roster and assigned to Triple-A. On August 14, 2021, Muñoz registered a hit to extend his hitting streak with the Worcester Red Sox to 35 games, setting a new record for the Red Sox organization, surpassing the 34-game hitting streak that Dom DiMaggio had with the major-league Red Sox in 1949.
 Worcester later named Muñoz their MVP for the season, having batted .317 in 85 Triple-A games.
 Muñoz was added to Boston's active roster on August 27, after two players were placed on the COVID-related list.
 On September 1, Muñoz himself was placed on the COVID-related list.
 Muñoz appeared in five games for Boston during 2021, batting 1-for-11 (.091).
 On October 6, Boston assigned him outright to Triple-A. Muñoz became a free agent following the season.

 Philadelphia Phillies

-On February 12, 2022, Muñoz signed a minor league contract with the Philadelphia Phillies.
+On February 12, 2022, Muñoz signed a minor league contract with the Philadelphia Phillies organization.
 On June 14, 2022, Muñoz was called up from the Triple-A Lehigh Valley IronPigs to play with the Phillies against the Miami Marlins.
-He elected free agency on November 10, 2022.
+On November 9, Muñoz was removed from the 40-man roster and sent outright to Triple–A. He elected free agency the following day.

 Arizona Diamondbacks

 On January 31, 2023, Muñoz signed a minor league contract with the Arizona Diamondbacks organization.
+In 12 games for the Triple–A Reno Aces, Muñoz batted .304/.389/.391 with 5 RBI.
+On June 12, he was released by the Diamondbacks.

+Tecolotes de los Dos Laredos

+On February 24, 2024, Muñoz signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 56 games for Dos Laredos, he batted .302/.353/.426 with five home runs, 39 RBI, and five stolen bases.
+Muñoz was placed on the reserve list on July 12, and did not appear for the team for the remainder of the season.

+Conspiradores de Querétaro

+On December 20, 2024, Muñoz and Arnaldo Hernandez were traded to the Conspiradores de Querétaro of the Mexican League.